GitLab System Admin - Hands-On Lab: Troubleshooting GitLab Kubernetes

 5. To view the log for your Rails application, run the command:

-6. These logs have a lot of data, since we are looking for a correlation ID, we can try grepping for it in the logs:
+6. These logs have a lot of data.
+To search for a correlation ID in the Rails logs:

 7. You will get no results.
 This tells you the GitLab Rails did not receive the request from Workhorse.
 From here, we can diagnose the issue with rails, starting by looking at the status: